-The chemical is not individually listed in the Poisons Standard - The Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
-However, isocyanates are listed in the Poisons Standard under Schedule 6 (TGA 2024).
+TODI is not individually listed in the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
+However, isocyanates are listed in the SUSMP under Schedule 6 (TGA 2024).
 The Schedule 6 entry states:

 'ISOCYANATES, free organic, boiling below 300°C, except in: